bitcoin-sv/bdk/documentation/docs/architecture.md

    further wasm commit — each family breaks only its own rebuild loop;
-3. **"did it change" is decided per family by a staged `git diff --cached --quiet`**, never by a build leg's job output. `build-bdk` is a three-leg matrix and all legs write one job-level `modified` output, so last-writer-wins would silently drop a changed, uploaded archive whenever the platforms disagree;
+3. **"did it change" is decided per family by a staged `git diff --cached --quiet`**, never by a build leg's job output. `build-bdk` is a three-leg matrix and all legs write one job-level `modified` output, so relying on that output could hide a changed archive when the platforms disagree;
 4. because the job now runs even when nothing changed, each Unix matrix leg uploads a small `gobdk-status-<os_arch>` marker on **every** dispatch stating whether its archive changed.
 That